Public Offering of Shares

 Statement of Investment Policies and Objectives Summary

 We believe that the following policies provide the greatest opportunity to generate significant returns for our Shareholders:

 - New Zealand Focus: We believe that there are consistently large numbers of high quality New Zealand-based companies seeking funding, but that there is a general shortage of well-directed growth capital.
-We also believe that there are market inefficiencies for the supply of growth capital in the New Zealand market.
+We also believe that there are exploitable market inefficiencies for the supply of growth capital in New Zealand.

 - High Growth Focus: We believe that well-selected high-growth companies can generate risk-adjusted returns for our investors that are higher than those from public markets.

 - Investor of Choice for Founders: We believe that a founder-centric approach to investment and management attracts the best high growth investment opportunities to Punakaiki Fund.

 - Attractive Portfolio: We believe that holding a highly regarded portfolio of investments attracts other highly regarded companies to seek investment from Punakaiki Fund.